vini2003/Bamboo-Tweaks/README.md

-# No Feedback
+# The Floor is Lava

-This disables all server command chat feedback.
+This makes the floor into lava.

 # Installing